Jim Knowles (American football): Oklahoma State

 On January 29, 2018, Knowles was hired as the defensive coordinator at Oklahoma State under head coach Mike Gundy, and held the position through the 2021 season.
 During Knowles' time at Oklahoma State, the Cowboys' defense saw significant statistical improvements.
 After regressing in areas like opponent points per play and opponent yards per play during Knowles' first season, Oklahoma State's defense improved in each of Knowles' next three seasons.
 For the 2021 season, Knowles' defense finished top ten in areas such as opponent points per play, opponent points per game, opponent yards per play, opponent yards per game, opponent yards per rush attempt, opponent rushing yards per game, team sack percentage, and sacks per game.

 Ohio State

 Ohio State Buckeyes head coach Ryan Day announced on December 7, 2021 that Knowles had accepted the defensive coordinator position for his team, effective January 2, 2022.
-For the 2024-2025 season, Knowles' defense ranked 1st in yards allowed, 1st in scoring defense, and 1st in red zone defense in college football.
+For the 2024 season, Knowles' defense ranked 1st in yards allowed, 1st in scoring defense, and 1st in red zone defense in college football.
 Knowles helped Ohio State win the National Championship that same season, the first in the new 12-team College Football Playoff format.

 Penn State

 Knowles at the 2025 Blue-White Game at Beaver Stadium.

 On February 4, 2025, Knowles was officially introduced as the new defensive coordinator at Penn State, replacing previous defensive coordinator Tom Allen.
+In joining Penn State, Knowles became the highest-paid assistant coach in college football at the time.
+Following the firing of James Franklin, Knowles and Penn State parted ways at the conclusion of the regular season.
+Penn State agreed to pay part of his $9 million buyout.

+Tennessee

+On December 11, 2025, Knowles was hired by Tennessee, replacing Tim Banks.
+He was issued a 3-year deal worth $6.6 million, plus bonuses.